Pass data from page to page

 To clear the data (for example at the end of a user research session) use the Clear data link in the footer.

-An example of what passing data looks like in a prototype
+View an example of what passing data looks like in a prototype.

 How to use